fast4x/RiGallery/README.md

 - Favorites
 - Smart categories
 - Albums
-- Search all media with terms and/or tags, support also multiple tags
+- Search all media with terms and/or tags  also support multiple tags
 - Ignored media and/or albums
 - Trash
 <br><br>